Many factors cause loss of youthful facial contours such as age, gravity, sun damage, smoking, stress, heredity, and loss of facial fat.

 - Loss of facial muscle tone and elasticity

 1. Anti-wrinkle injections — It is a neuro-modular that is injected into your muscles.
-It temporary relaxes the muscles.
+It temporarily relaxes the muscles.
+Dermal fillers are injected to restore the volume of falling cheeks and jowls.
 As muscles cannot contract, wrinkles are not formed.
 These injections are used to treat wrinkles and fine lines between forehead creases, eyebrows, and upper face.
 The result is visible in 3-7 days and lasts for 3-4 months.
 It may cause temporary muscle weakness, irritation, redness and swelling at the site of injection.

 2. Dermal Fillers– Dermal fillers are done to restore the volume of falling cheeks and jowls.
 It fills the space and lines and plumps them to increase volume.
 Most commonly used Filler is hyaluronic acid.
 Mostly dermal filers are used for lower part of the face.
 It is also used to fill indentation due to scars.
 Although the results are immediate, they are temporary and need to be maintained in every 6-9 months.